Naomi Osaka Will Serve You Now

 There has been tangible progress in Osaka's development since then.
 Bajin says she has matured quickly and gained more confidence in her skill set; she has also showcased better shot selection.
 Though Osaka's power is her strength, she's been criticized for relying on it too much.
 "She knows she doesn't have to hit every ball as hard as she can," Bajin says.
 "You basically just have to calm her down a little bit."

-There's no need to try to terminate every rally quickly—something Osaka used to be more prone to do.
+There's no need to try to terminate every rally quickly—something Osaka used to be more prone to doing.
 "I can hit a crosscourt looping ball, buy myself some time, get cross court and run some more," Nguyen says, channeling Osaka.
 She sees in Osaka a new confidence that has come with her maturity.
 "Being faster, fitter and stronger, she knows she can hang for three or four more shots," Nguyen says.
 "I don't think she believed she could do that before, but I think under Sascha she does."

-When it comes time to return to training at Evert Tennis Academy, in Boca Raton, Florida, Osaka is focused on what lies ahead.
+When it comes time to return to training at Evert Tennis Academy in Boca Raton, Florida, Osaka is focused on what lies ahead.
 After all, it's hard-court season—the surface she loves most.
 "I grew up on hard courts, and that's technically the court I'm most comfortable on."
 She's nearly two weeks removed from her third-round defeat to Kerber at Wimbledon—a humbling experience.
 "I'm kind of a perfectionist," she says.
 "I kind of took that loss pretty hard."

 Now, her sights are set on the U.S. Open.